isl-org/OpenBot/controller/flutter/README.md

  Server Connectivity

 - Server: Displays the current server status with a dropdown to select or change the server.
- Noise Toggle

-- Noise : Enable or disable noise simulation through the toggle switch.
+- Noise Toggle : Enable or disable noise simulation through the toggle switch.

 <p float="left">
   <img src="../../docs/images/flutter_controller_setting.jpg" width="50%" />